destacks/core-ts/packages/server-cli-only/README.md

 # server-cli-only

-The `server-cli-only` package is designed to restrict the import of modules exclusively to React Server Components or scripts running on the CLI.
+The `server-cli-only` package is designed to restrict the import of modules exclusively to React Server Components or scripts running in the CLI.
+This package is an alternative to the `server-only` package, which does not permit the execution of scripts that use modules importing its directive.

 ## Installation